 First, I know this looks like a lot, but work with me as we walk though it, and describe its elements.

 I told you it was detailed… now lets break it down to its simplicity.

 The ‘core elements’ of the EODC® Platform displayed in the diagram above are;

-FOCUS – the key organizational elements which frame the conditions to create an ’emergent organization’.
+FOCUS – the key organizational elements which ‘frame the conditions’ to create an ’emergent organization’.

-PROCESS – how emergent conditions are created.
+PROCESS – Intentions and actions that facilitate emergent conditions to be created.

 FOUNDATION – that which forms the ‘fabric’ of the organization to manifest an emergent organization as internal and external environments, challenges, opportunities continually emerge.